syntasso/kratix-docs/docs/main/05-reference/12-workflows.md

 Pipelines will automatically mount the necessary [Kratix Volumes](#volumes) and set [Environment Variables](#environment-variables) for the provided containers.

+Any `labels` and `annotations` provided in the Pipeline spec will be passed through to the underlying Pod spec.

 An example Pipeline is shown below.

 ```yaml